+The US Sailing Small Boat Level 1 Instructor Course is designed to provide sailing instructors with information on how to teach more safely, effectively, and creatively.
 The goal of the program is to produce highly qualified instructors, thereby reducing risk exposure for sailing programs.
 Topics covered in the course include: classroom and on-the-water teaching techniques, risk management, safety issues, lesson planning, creative activities, ethical concerns, and sports physiology and psychology.

 All candidates must have reached their 16th birthday within the calendar year that the course is being held in.
 Candidates under 18 years of age who complete the course will be designated as a Sailing Assistant until their 18th birthday.

 - Experience sailing on dinghies and/or day sailing keelboat.

 - Experience operating a powerboat.

 This skill will be evaluated, but not taught, at the course.
 Instructor Candidates who feel that they would benefit from additional experience should either seek opportunities for practice, or attend a US Sailing Safe Powerboat Handling Course.
 Examples of the maneuvers that will be tested can be found on US Sailing's Instructor Resources webpage.